chef-boneyard/chef-web-docs-2016/includes_server_replication/includes_server_replication_scenarios.rst

 * Distributing glocal policy across multiple datacenters, and distributing traffic across |chef servers|
 * Reducing wide-area network traffic by pointing clients to the nearest replica |chef server|
+* Business continuity in the event of an unavailable primary data center (and its |chef server|)
-* Daisy-chain policy distribution from master to replica, and from replica to another replica
+* Synchronizing a replica instance with another replica instance

 |chef replication| should not be used for: